Nymohhh77/BrainGamma40Hz_public/README.md

 ## Safety Considerations

 Approximately 3–5% of individuals with epilepsy are photosensitive and may be at risk from strobe lights.
 To minimize risks:
+- Adjust light intensity to a comfortable level (10–100%).
 - Use the app in a dark environment with eyes closed.
 - Position the device 10–20 cm from your eyes (e.g., on your chest while lying down or in front while sitting).
 - Consult a doctor if you have epilepsy, photosensitivity, or other medical conditions.